ansys/magnet-segmentation-toolkit/doc/source/Getting_started.rst

 To run the Magnet Segmentation Toolkit, you must have a licensed copy of AEDT installed.
 You have multiple options for installing and launching this toolkit:

-- You can install the toolkit in AEDT via an installation script and then launch it as a wizard.
+- You can install the toolkit directly in AEDT via an installation script and then launch it as a wizard.
 For more information, see :ref:`install-toolkit-AEDT`.
 - You can install the toolkit from the AEDT console and then launch it as a wizard.
 For more information, see :ref:`install_toolkit_console_ui`.
-- You can install and launch the toolkit directly from a Python console and then use the toolkit APIs.
+- You can install and launch the toolkit directly from a Python console and then use the toolkit's APIs.
   For more information, see :ref:`install_toolkit_console_api`.

 .. _install-toolkit-AEDT: